East London Transit: Vehicles

 All services are operated by Go-Ahead London subsidiary Blue Triangle using New Routemasters from River Road garage.
 In February 2017, Blue Triangle commenced a new contract on routes EL1 and EL2 along with new route EL3 (which replaced the similarly routed 387).
 These routes gradually introduced New Routemasters, with some of them painted in East London Transit livery, which is coloured in different accents of red and mandarin orange.

 Future developments

 Proposed destinations

 Early proposals for extensions have included Gants Hill for the Central line, Rainham, Barkingside, Romford, Elm Park and Collier Row and Harold Wood.
 Havering London Borough Council has voiced support for the extension to Rainham through London Riverside.

-In a bus network development paper from 2016, a new route EL4 was proposed between Barking Riverside station and Becontree Heath Leisure Centre via Becontree Underground station.
+In a bus network development paper from 2016, a new route EL4 is proposed between Barking Riverside station and Becontree Heath Leisure Centre via Becontree Underground station.
 In a council meeting in July 2023, Barking & Dagenham council had talked with TfL about extending the proposed route to Romford.

 Additional proposals include services to Gallions Reach for the Docklands Light Railway, East Ham, Silvertown and Stratford.